erebos12/system_design/microservices/readme.md

 works in most cases related to fetching data for serving GET requests (easy logic).
 **_But it is very limited when you have to apply business logic.
 Does the business logic grow and gets more and more complex, then it’s usually not a functionality of the Gateway service!!!
 In this case a dedicated microservice should handle those kind of logic, NOT the API-Gateway_**.

-**icroservices Authentication and Authorization Using API Gateway**
+**Microservices Authentication and Authorization Using API Gateway**

 See Medium article https://medium.com/permify-tech-blog/microservices-authentication-and-authorization-using-api-gateway-b04c058bf00f